 During the submission phase, editors submit a completed Submission Form.
 ASPCS staff will prepare to receive the completed manuscript.
-Editors upload all the manuscript files to the ASPCS linux server, compile them again, fix any errors in the compilation, and then notify the Publication Manager that the manuscript is ready for further review and processing.
+Authors and editors upload all the manuscript files to the ASPCS server, compile them again, fix any errors in the compilation, and then notify the Publication Manager that the manuscript is ready for further review and processing.
 Submission is not considered complete until it compiles correctly on the ASPCS server.
 For more information, see Step 3.

 After submitting your manuscript to the printer, the volume is in the proof stage.
 A proof is considered to be a finished product ready to be printed.
 The master for it resides as a PDF file at the printer so you can no longer edit it yourselves.
-All corrections to a proof must be made by us.
+All corrections to a proof must be made by us and the printing company.